barbosantos/ibm-db2-extractor/README.md

 # DB2 EXTRACTOR #

-Extracts tables from IBM DB2 and export to Bigquery.
+Extracts a table from IBM DB2 and export to Bigquery.
-The job is executed as a web service deployed on Cloud Run and scheduled via Cloud Scheduler.
+The job is executed as a web service deployed on Cloud Run and can be scheduled via Cloud Scheduler.

 This is an example of a simple ETL; good for small jobs that don't need many computational resources and don't take a long time to finish.